 The Renters Rights Act 2025

-The Renters’ Rights Bill: What Landlords & Tenants Need to Know 🏡
+The Renters’ Rights Act 2025: What Landlords & Tenants Need to Know 🏡

 Introduction

-The Renters’ Rights Bill represents the biggest reform to the private rented sector in England for a generation.
+The Renters’ Rights Act 2025 represents the biggest reform to the private rented sector in England for a generation.

-Designed to improve tenant security while professionalising the rental market, the legislation introduces significant changes that every landlord and tenant must understand.
+Designed to improve tenant security while professionalising the rental market, the Act introduces significant changes that every landlord and tenant must understand.

 At Element Properties & Co, we help landlords stay compliant, protect their investments, and adapt confidently to regulatory change.

-The Renters’ Rights Bill replaces and builds upon the proposed Renters’ Reform Bill and aims to create a fairer, safer, and more transparent rental system.
+The Renters’ Rights Act 2025 received Royal Assent in 2025 and is being introduced in phases, with the first phase taking effect in May 2026.
+It replaces the previous Renters’ Reform proposals and aims to create a fairer, safer, and more transparent rental system.

 Its core focus is to improve security for tenants while ensuring good landlords are supported and poor practices are removed from the sector.